algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 }
 ```

-For reasons that will become apparent later, we only use matrix sizes that are multiples of $48$ for benchmarking, but the implementations are still correct for all other sizes.
-We also use [32-bit floats](/hpc/arithmetic/ieee-754) specifically, although it can be [generalized](#generalizations) to other types and operations.
+For reasons that will become apparent later, we only use matrix sizes that are multiples of $48$ for benchmarking, but the implementations remain correct for all other sizes.
+We also use [32-bit floats](/hpc/arithmetic/ieee-754) specifically, although all implementations can be easily [generalized](#generalizations) to other data types and operations.

 Compiled with `g++ -O3 -march=native -ffast-math -funroll-loops`, the naive approach multiplies two matrices of size $n = 1920 = 48 \times 40$ in ~16.7 seconds.
-That is approximately $\frac{1920^3}{16.7 \times 10^9} \approx 0.42$ useful operations per nanosecond (GFLOPS), or roughly 5 CPU cycles per multiplication.
+Put in perspective, it is approximately $\frac{1920^3}{16.7 \times 10^9} \approx 0.42$ useful operations per nanosecond (GFLOPS), or roughly 5 CPU cycles per multiplication, which doesn't look that good yet.

 ## Transposition

 In general, when you optimize an algorithm that processes large quantities of data — and $1920^2 \times 3 \times 4 \approx 42$ MB clearly is a large quantity as it can't fit into any of the [CPU caches](/hpc/cpu-cache) — you should always start with memory before optimizing arithmetic, as it is much more likely to be the bottleneck.

-Note that the field $C_{ij}$ can be viewed as the dot product of row $i$ in matrix $A$ and column $j$ in matrix $B$.
-As we are incrementing the `k` variable in the inner loop above, we are reading the matrix `a` sequentially, but we are jumping over $n$ elements as we iterate over a column of `b`, which is [not as fast](/hpc/cpu-cache/aos-soa).
+The field $C_{ij}$ can be seen as the dot product of row $i$ of matrix $A$ and column $j$ of matrix $B$.
+As we increment `k` in the inner loop above, we are reading the matrix `a` sequentially, but we are jumping over $n$ elements as we iterate over a column of `b`, which is [not as fast](/hpc/cpu-cache/aos-soa) as sequential iteration.

-One [well-known optimization](/hpc/external-memory/oblivious/#matrix-multiplication) that mitigates this problem is to either store matrix $B$ in *column-major* order or to *transpose* it before the matrix multiplication — spending $O(n^2)$ additional operations, but ensuring sequential reads in the hot loop:
+One [well-known](/hpc/external-memory/oblivious/#matrix-multiplication) optimization that tackles this problem is to store matrix $B$ in *column-major* order — or, alternatively, to *transpose* it before the matrix multiplication.
+This requires $O(n^2)$ additional operations but ensures sequential reads in the innermost loop:

 <!--